derreck503/PointOfSales/README.md

 # NewBorn Outlet
 A simple and easy to use point of sales sytem.
-Built with HTML, CSS, JavaScript, PHP, and MySQL.
+Built without any frameworks, only using HTML, CSS, JavaScript, PHP, and MySQL.

 # Features
 <ul>